 To work around Apple’s attempts at obfuscation, it helps to have an understanding of known related entities.
 Corporate Tree Mapping is ktMINE’s answer to aggregating such a list.
 There are 92 companies in ktMINE’s corporate tree for Apple, allowing for a thorough look at the company’s intellectual property profile.
 But this doesn’t necessarily include all unverified dummy corporations named in internet rumors as attached to Apple.

 Apple Inc. Corporate Tree

-Apple has dominated the industry with popular and sometimes revolutionary product designs and utilities, and the above exploration of its IP activity suggests that more surprises are on the horizon.
-But will the company’s ultimate legacy be that of transformative trailblazer, or of patent strategist that leans on suing for success?
-From hiding trademark and patent filings to initiating lawsuits against other tech firms, Apple goes to great lengths to protect and exploit its IP for a competitive advantage.
+Apple has dominated the industry with popular and sometimes revolutionary product designs and utilities, and the above exploration of its intellectual property activity suggests that more surprises are on the horizon.
+But will the company’s ultimate legacy be that of a transformative trailblazer, or of a patent strategist that leans on suing for success?
+From hiding trademark and patent filings to initiating lawsuits against other tech firms, Apple goes to great lengths to protect and exploit its intellectual property for a competitive advantage.
 The company claims to stand for innovation, but this approach may actually stifle creativity and inventiveness in the technology space.

-The future of Apple — and of Silicon Valley at large — depends on the future of patent law (particularly in relation to software), and on corporations’ evaluation of the relative worth of actual R&D efforts versus IP litigation.
+The future of Apple — and of Silicon Valley at large — depends on the future of patent law (particularly in relation to software), and on corporations’ evaluation of the relative worth of actual R&D efforts versus intellectual property litigation.

 Be sure to check out our most recent blog highlighting Apple’s intellectual property here.